kubedb/docs/docs/guides/neo4j/backup/kubestash/logical/index.md

 ## Restore

 In this section, we are going to restore the database from the backup we have taken in the previous section.
-We are going to deploy a new database and initialize it from the backup.
+We are going to deploy a new database and once it becomes ready, we are going to restore it from the backup.

 Now, we have to deploy the restored database similarly as we have deployed the original `neo4j-backup` database.
-However, this time there will be the following differences:

-- We are going to specify `.spec.init.waitForInitialRestore` field that tells KubeDB to wait for the first restore to complete before marking this database as ready to use.

-Below is the YAML for `Neo4j` CR we are going to deploy to initialize from backup,
+Below is the YAML for `Neo4j` CR we are going to deploy,

 ```yaml
 apiVersion: kubedb.com/v1alpha2